Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Sport Clubs

-Join the group of students who play Ultimate Frisbee in the gym, or go to a nearby stable to ride with the Equestrian Club.
+Join the group of students who love to dance with Lyco Pom and Dance, go to our climbing wall with Lycoming Climbing Club, and much more.
 There are plenty of options!
 We also have a variety of intramural sports you can get involved with all year round.

 View Clubs